Allison V-1710: Supercharger

 The most powerful factory variant was the V-1710-127, designed to produce 2320 hp dry at low altitude and 2800-2920 hp at 33000 ft.
 This engine was static tested at 3090 hp wet War Emergency Power and was planned for installation in an XP-63H aircraft.
 The end of the war ended this development, so this promising experiment never flew.
-The extra power of this version was derived from using exhaust turbines, not to drive a turbo-supercharger, but to return that energy to turning the crankshaft, called a turbo-compound engine.
-(From Aerospace Engineer Jim Leonard's Monograph dated 2010.)
+The extra power of this version was derived from using exhaust turbines to drive the crankshaft, called a turbo-compound engine.

 Improvements in manufacturing brought the cost to produce each engine from $25,000 down to $8,500 and allowed the installed lifetime of the engine to be increased from 300 hours to as much as 1,000 hours for the less-stressed power-plants.
 Weight increases needed to accomplish this were minimal, with the result that all models were able to produce more than 1 hp/lb (1.6 kW/kg) at their takeoff rating.

 There was also a high degree of commonality of parts throughout the series.
 The individual parts of the Allison series were produced to a high degree of standardization and reliability, using the best technology available at the time.
 Even after the war, racing Merlins used Allison connecting rods.
-As stated previously, General Motors' policies regarding versatility meant that their Allison division would also employ modular design features on the V-1710 from its "long block" core V-12 unit outwards, so that it was capable of being mated to many different styles of turbo-superchargers and various other accessories, although the variety of turbo-superchargers available for installation was limited due to the constraints of single-engine fighter design.
+As stated previously, General Motors' policies regarding versatility meant that their Allison division would also employ modular design features on the V-1710 from its "long block" core V12 unit outwards, so that it was capable of being mated to many different styles of turbochargers and various other accessories, although the variety of turbochargers available for installation was limited due to the constraints of single-engine fighter design.
 Since it was produced in large numbers and was highly standardized, the engine has been used in many postwar racing designs.
 Its reliability and well-mannered operation allowed it to operate at high rpm for extended periods.

 Following the war, North American built 250 P-82E/F for air defense roles into the early 1950s.
 This was the final military role for the V-1710.